18F/handbook/_pages/policies/detailing-and-offboarding-policies/leaving-tts.md

 ## Post-employment restrictions

+From GSA's Office of General Counsel (OGC):

-As a government employee, you are subject to restrictions on current duties when seeking post-government employment.
-This section provides a brief description of those restrictions, when they begin, when they end, and what steps to take.
+> As a government employee, you are subject to restrictions on current duties when seeking > post-government employment.
+This section provides a brief description of those restrictions, when > they begin, when they end, and what steps to take.
+>

-### Seeking Employment
+> ### Seeking Employment
+>

-An employee is "seeking employment" as defined in Subpart F of 5 C.F.R. part 2635, and the recusal requirement applies, if:
+> An employee is "seeking employment" as defined in Subpart F of 5 C.F.R. part 2635,
+> and the recusal requirement applies, if:
-• the employee is engaged in actual negotiations for employment;
+> • the employee is engaged in actual negotiations for employment;
-• a prospective employer has contacted the employee about possible employment and the employee makes a response other than rejection; or
+> • a prospective employer has contacted the employee about possible employment
+> and the employee makes a response other than rejection; or
-• the employee has contacted a prospective employer about possible employment, unless the sole purpose of the contact is to request a job application.
-(An employee is seeking employment with any person to whom he sends an unsolicited resume, regardless of how many resumes the employee sends to other employers at the same time.)
+> • the employee has contacted a prospective employer about possible employment,
+> unless the sole purpose of the contact is to request a job application.
+(An
+> employee is seeking employment with any person to whom he sends an
+> unsolicited resume, regardless of how many resumes the employee sends to
+> other employers at the same time.)
+>

-If a search firm, an online resume distribution service, or other intermediary is involved, recusal is not triggered unless the intermediary identifies the prospective employer to the employee.
+> If a search firm, an online resume distribution service, or other intermediary is involved,
+> recusal is not triggered unless the intermediary identifies the prospective employer to
+> the employee.
+>

-### First Step
+> ### First Step
+>

-Contact the Deputy Ethics Counselor or other Ethics Law staff.
-They will advise on what actions to take and whether a conflict of interest exists with a prospective employer.
+> Contact the Deputy Ethics Counselor or other Ethics Law staff.
+They will advise on
+> what actions to take and whether a conflict of interest exists with a prospective

-Recusal – an employee must recuse themselves from a matter when they have a conflict of interest.
-If the recusal requirement applies, it extends to any particular matter (virtually any Government matter) that would have a direct and predictable effect on the financial interests of the prospective employer.
-However, an employee may work on particular matters of general applicability that affect the prospective employer if the employee's only communication with the prospective employer is the submission of an unsolicited resume and the prospective employer has not responded to indicate an interest in employment discussions.
-Here, work on this category of particular matters is permissible until the employee receives an expression of interest from the employer.
+> employer.
+>
+> Recusal – an employee must recuse themselves from a matter when they have a
+> conflict of interest.
+If the recusal requirement applies, it extends to any particular matter
+> (virtually any Government matter) that would have a direct and predictable effect on the
+> financial interests of the prospective employer.
+However, an employee may work on
+> particular matters of general applicability that affect the prospective employer if the
+> employee's only communication with the prospective employer is the submission of an
+> unsolicited resume and the prospective employer has not responded to indicate an
+> interest in employment discussions.
+Here, work on this category of particular matters is
+> permissible until the employee receives an expression of interest from the employer.
+>

-Notification - When an employee becomes aware of the need to be recused from a particular matter, the employee should notify the person responsible for his or her assignments, and may choose to document the recusal in writing.
-Notification permits a supervisor to minimize any disruption of the agency's mission by arranging assignments accordingly.
+> Notification - When an employee becomes aware of the need to be recused from a
+> particular matter, the employee should notify the person responsible for his or her
+> assignments, and may choose to document the recusal in writing.
+Notification permits a
+> supervisor to minimize any disruption of the agency's mission by arranging assignments
+> accordingly.
+>

-### When are you no longer seeking employment?
+> ### When are you no longer seeking employment?
+>

-Two months have elapsed since the employee's dispatch of an unsolicited resume and the employee has received no expression of interest from the prospective employer; or Either the employee or the prospective employer rejects the possibility of employment and all discussions of possible employment have ended.
-A response that merely defers discussion until the foreseeable future does not constitute rejection.
+> Two months have elapsed since the employee's dispatch of an unsolicited resume and
+> the employee has received no expression of interest from the prospective employer; or
+> Either the employee or the prospective employer rejects the possibility of employment
+> and all discussions of possible employment have ended.
+A response that merely defers
+> discussion until the foreseeable future does not constitute rejection.